Francis Chemonges

-Brigadier Francis Chemonges, is a Ugandan military officer.
+Francis Chemonges, is a Ugandan military officer.
 He currently serves as the commandant of Kalama Armoured Warfare Training School (KAWATS), located in Kabamba, Mubende District, Central Uganda.

+Career

 Immediately prior to his appointment to his current post, in May 2013, he served as the operations officer of the Armoured Brigade, located in Masaka, Masaka District, Central Uganda.
 In 2010, at the rank of lieutenant colonel, Francis Chemonges was a commander of a battle group in AMISOM, based in Mogadishu, Somalia.
+In 2021 he was the UPDF Chief of Operations in Land Forces.
+In 2023, he was replaced by Brigadier Peter Onzia Chandia as the new head of Kalama Armoured Warfare Training School.